thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game crafting recipes are in *recipes.dat* file which is in *data* directory.
+- To remove existing recipe from game, you can delete it from *recipes.dat* or in modification file add tag `recipe` with attribute `remove` which value will be index of recipe to remove.

 ### Recipe data structure
 - Each recipe starts with tag `recipe`.